simonsobs/soconda/README.md

 Starting from scratch, bootstrap a small conda-forge base environment in `~/conda`:

     $> ./tools/bootstrap_base.sh ~/conda
+    $> source ~/conda/etc/profile.d/conda.sh
+    $> conda activate base

 Create an `soconda` environment with default name and version.
 However, we decide to put all the modulefiles into a central location in the root of the base conda install:

     $> ./soconda.sh -b ~/conda -m ~/conda/modulefiles

 Now we can load the module:

     $> module use ~/conda/modulefiles
     $> module avail
     $> module load soconda/XXXXXX

-OR we could activate the environment directly with the normal conda procedure:

-    $>  source ~/conda/etc/profile.d/conda.sh
-    $>  conda env list
-    $>  conda activate soconda-XXXXXX

 ### Example:  NERSC

-At NERSC we can use the supported Anaconda python as our base environment:

-    $>  module load python

-Now we choose a path to install

-### Example:  Simons1
+At NERSC, the default provided python is from Anaconda, and cannot be easily customized for our needs.
+Instead, we have a conda-forge base system installed in our project software directory:

+    $> source /global/common/software/sobs/perlmutter/conda/etc/profile.d/conda.sh
+    $> conda activate base

+Now we can either install a shared software environment or use this base environment to build a conda environment in a personal directory.

 ## Loading an Environment

 The created conda environment includes the root "name" (or path) specified at creation time and has the version appended to this.
-For example, if you did not specify the name or the version, then it would have created an environment under `envs/soconda-<git version>`.
+For example, if you did not specify the name or the version, then it would have created an environment under `envs/soconda_<git version>`.

-### Loading an Environment the Conda Way

-This is just a normal conda environment, so you can load it by ensuring that you have sourced the conda init script and then running `conda activate`.
-For example, if your conda base install is in `/opt/conda`, and you installed from the git tag `1.0.0` of soconda, then you would do:

-    # NOTE:  if this is the only base conda install
-    # you are using, you can safely source that in your
-    # shell resource file.
-    $> source /opt/conda/etc/profile.d/conda.sh

-    # Activate this (or any other) environment
-    $> conda activate soconda-1.0.0

 ### Loading an Environment with a Modulefile

-If you prefer working with module files, there is a module file installed with each soconda environment.
+There is a module file installed with each soconda environment.
 If you specified the module directory during install, then a module named after the version was created in that directory.
-The module file will initialize the conda base environment and then activate the `soconda` environment.
+The module file will initialize the conda base environment and then activate the environment you created.

 Ensure that the location of the modulefile is in your search path:

     # (If you specified a custom module file directory)
     $> module use /path/to/custom/modulefiles

-    # OR (you are using the defaults)
+    # OR (you are using the defaults, and your base install is in /opt/conda)
     $> module use /opt/conda/envs/soconda-1.0.0/modulefiles

 And then load the module:

     $> module load soconda/1.0.0

-If using module files, then doing a `module unload soconda` will deactivate the conda environment and remove any conda initialization from your shell environment.
+Doing a `module unload soconda` will deactivate the conda environment and remove any conda initialization from your shell environment.

----
-**IMPORTANT**

-You should not mix and match the use of these modules and conda commands.
-Use one or the other.

----

 ### Running Tests

 After loading an `soconda` environment, you can run some tests with:

     $> ./run_tests.sh

 ## Customizing an Environment

-When you load an `soconda` module, it sets the user local pip install directory to a versioned location within your home directory.
-You can then pip-install packages with the `--user` option to override packages in the conda environment.

-If you want to dramatically change the package versions / content of an `soconda` stack, just load the existing base conda environment and edit the three lists of packages (`packages_[conda|pip|compiled].txt`) to exclude certain packages or add extras.
+If you want to dramatically change the package versions / content of an `soconda` stack, just load the existing base conda environment and edit the three lists of packages (`packages_[conda|pip|local].txt`) to exclude certain packages or add extras.
 Then install it to some personal location outside the base install (i.e. pass the full path to `soconda -e <path>`).